AyatoAshihara/myblog_multi/content/en/authors/admin/_index.md

 - Principal Investigators
 ---

 I'm 28 years old, from Nara, Japan and currently in my forth year since completing graduate studies.
 I majored in macroeconomics (mainly Dynamic Stochastic General Equilibruim models), and also experimented with time series analysis and text mining.
-Recently, I'm interested in data wrangling and am studying for certification to advance my career as an data engineer.
-Currently, I am working in the Investment Planning Group at an asset management company.
+In 2018, I graduated and started working for an asset management company in Tokyo, mainly in strategic planning.
+In March 2022, I changed jobs and started my career path as a data consultant for an electronic components manufacturer in Kyoto, Japan.